 RAT-SAR is the official NASAR State of Alabama Association Sponsor and conducts sanctioned NASAR courses and certifications for search and rescue members in the state of Alabama.

-RAT-SAR is a responding agency for Lawrence County Sheriff’s Office Multi-Agency Search and Rescue (Bankhead National Forest), and also provides assistance to ALEA, county sheriff’s offices, EMAs, and AHJs in Georgia, Tennessee, and North Carolina.
+RAT-SAR is a responding agency for Lawrence County Sheriff’s Office Multi-Agency Search and Rescue, the Bankhead National Forest / Sipsey Wilderness, and also provides assistance to ALEA, county sheriff’s offices, EMAs, and AHJs in Georgia, Tennessee, and North Carolina.

-The RAT-SAR team includes paramedics, EMT’s, wilderness medics (WFR), rope rescue technicians, cave rescue technicians, swiftwater rescue technicians, land search technicians, wide area search personnel, Incident Command personnel, and NASAR SARTECH I & II personnel.
-All RAT-SAR team members, including the Executive Board are un-paid volunteers.
+The RAT-SAR team includes paramedics, EMT’s, wilderness medics (WFR), rope rescue technicians, cave rescue technicians, swiftwater rescue technicians, land search technicians, wide area search personnel, Incident Management personnel, and NASAR SARTECH I & II personnel.
+All RAT-SAR team members, including the Executive Board, are un-paid volunteers.

 RAT-SAR does not charge for its services and is solely funded by its members and supporters.